 Access without application will not equal transformation…Inspiration and information without personal application will never amount to transformation.
 (TerKeurst, pg.
 163)

 Same with us.
-I’ve heard the acronym for Bible is basic instruction before leaving Earth.
+I’ve heard the acronym for the Bible is basic instruction before leaving Earth.
 We can be inspired, we can have access to the Word but if we don’t apply the instructions found in the book, we will never change.
 We will stay the same and wonder what we did wrong in the process.
-This is something each of us must decide, do we want to change or naw?
+This is something each of us must ask ourselves, “Do we want to change or naw?”
 It’s really as simple as that.
 It’s messy to change but it’s the only way to get to the miracle.
 You can’t skip it.

 Only when we seek to apply His revelations to our situations will we experience transformation.
 (TerKeurst, pg.
 165)

-I’ll take it a step further, only when we apply the instructions…no time for seeking cause seeking doesn’t get you change either.
-Seek the information all you want, you may be informed and may even be able to understand but until you do something with the understanding is it action and action transforms.
+I’ll take it a step further, only when we apply the instructions…no time for seeking, cause seeking doesn’t get you change either.
+Seek the information all you want, you may be informed and may even be able to understand but until you do something with the understanding it’s not action.
+Action transforms.
 The flip side to this is confusion.
 If you do nothing with the understanding you have, it’s a breeding ground for confusion.
 Please see this, if nothing else, how do you spend quality time with someone everyday for 3 1/2 years and can’t tell whether He’s a ghost or not?
-Don’t get me wrong, if I seen a homie walking on the water, Imma try to rationalize it as well, but they knew Jesus and witnessed amazing happenings.
+Don’t get me wrong, if I seen my friend walking on the water, Imma try to rationalize it as well, but they knew Jesus and witnessed amazing happenings.
 They knew that He was capable of miracles.
 Hello, 5 loaves of bread and 2 fish, earlier that very day…and we’re not even gonna talk about the countless healings and resurrections they saw!!
 I’ve never seen any friends of mine do that so why would they think walking on the water was too hard for Him?
 Even with all of the understanding they had, they became confused and then cried out.
 Why? because of fear.
 Let’s look at this equation for a second.